Bence-Jones Protein (Urine)

 and they also can damage the kidneys.
 The monoclonal antibodies are made of 2 types

 of proteins.
-Bence-Jones proteins are 1 of the types.
-These proteins show up in the
+Bence-Jones proteins are one type.
+These proteins show up in the urine

 of this, multiple myeloma can weaken bones and cause breaks.
 The breakdown of bone